Everything You Need to Know About SAS: Who Dares Wins 2022

-SAS: Who Dars Wins will return in May 2021, much to the delight of fans across the country.
-The action-packed show will see 21 men and women embark on their hardest challenge yet, under the watchful, yet unforgiving, eyes of the presenters.
+SAS: Who Dares Wins will return on Sunday the 10th of April 2022 at 9 pm, much to the delight of fans across the country.
+The action-packed show will see 20 new recruits embark on their hardest challenge yet, under the watchful, yet unforgiving, eyes of the DS.

 There are tears, tantrums, and six weeks of entertainment in store for audiences eagerly awaiting the first episode!

 When is SAS: Who Dares Wins 2022?

 SAS: Who Dares Wins starts on Sunday 10th of April 2022, airing on Channel 4 at 9 pm.

 Two former United States operators are joining the directing staff - former US Recon Marine, Rudy Reyes, and former US Navy Seal, Remi Adeleke

 The show will be filmed in a secret SAS military base in the Jordanian Desert

 Jason Fox and Mark Billingham will return to the directing staff

 Which former SAS soldiers will be leading the show this year?